-USE OF DISTRICT SEWERAGE FACILITIES
+SECTION 7: USE OF DISTRICT SEWERAGE FACILITIES

-The provisions established below shall pertain to all discharges into any District sewerage collection facility that either directly or indirectly transports wastewater to the District's Reclamation Plant.

-Pursuant to the authority provided by California Government Code Section 54739, 54740, and by other applicable provisions of law, provisions are made in this document for the regulation of wastewater discharges into the District's sewerage facilities in order to comply with Federal and State of California policies and requirements and to permit the District to meet applicable standards of treatment plant effluent quality.
+- 7.1.1 The provisions established in Section 7 shall pertain to all discharges into any District sewerage collection facility that either directly or indirectly transports wastewater to the District's Michelson Water Recycling Plant.
+The last paragraph of this Section 7.1 provides information relating to the applicable requirements for discharges into District sewerage collection facilities that transport wastewater to facilities other than the Michelson Water Recycling Plant. - 7.1.2 Pursuant to the authority provided by California Government Code Section 54739, 54740, and by other applicable provisions of law, provisions are made in this document for the regulation of wastewater discharges into the District's sewerage facilities in order to comply with Federal and State of California policies and requirements and to permit the District to meet applicable standards of treatment plant effluent quality.
 These Rules and Regulations establish quantity and quality limitations on all wastewater discharges, which may adversely affect the District's sewerage systems, processes, or effluent quality.
 It is the intent of these limitations to improve the quality of wastewater being received for treatment; an implication of this intent is the District's policy of discouraging an increase in the quantity (mass emission) of waste constituents being discharged.
-This document also provides for regulation of the degree of waste pretreatment required, the issuance of permits including those for wastewater discharge connections, and the establishment of penalties for violation of these Rules and Regulations.

-Since the District is committed to a policy of wastewater renovation and reuse in order to provide an alternate source of water supply, the renovation of wastewater through secondary and tertiary wastewater treatment processes may necessitate more stringent quality requirements on wastewater dischargers than those required by other governmental regulatory agencies.

-The District has joined the County Sanitation Districts of Orange County (OCSD) in order to secure an alternate method of sewage treatment and disposal.
-To accomplish the administration of this union within the portion of the District that is within County Sanitation District 14, the District entered with OCSD into a Memorandum of Understanding effective February 11, 1987, to provide for cooperative implementation of these Rules and Regulations and the ordinance of the County Sanitation Districts of Orange County as part of its regulations.
+This document also provides for regulation of the degree of waste pretreatment required, the issuance of permits including those for wastewater discharge connections, and the establishment of penalties for violation of these Rules and Regulations. - 7.1.3 Since the District is committed to a policy of wastewater renovation and reuse in order to provide an alternate source of water supply, the renovation of wastewater through secondary and tertiary wastewater treatment processes may necessitate more stringent quality requirements on wastewater dischargers than those required by other governmental regulatory agencies. - 7.1.4 The District has joined the Orange County Sanitation District (OCSD) in order to secure an alternate method of sewage treatment and disposal.
+To accomplish the administration of this union within the portion of the District that is within Revenue Area 14 of OCSD, the District entered with OCSD into a Memorandum of Understanding effective February 11, 1987, to provide for cooperative implementation of these Rules and Regulations and the ordinance of the Orange County Sanitation District as part of its regulations.
 In the event of a conflict between the District's Rules and Regulations and OCSD's ordinance, OCSD's ordinance shall have precedence, unless the District's Rules and Regulations are more stringent.
-The OCSD ordinance is also applicable in areas of the District that are within other County Sanitation Districts.
+The OCSD ordinance is also applicable in areas of the District that are within other portions of OCSD that do not transport water to the District's Michelson Water Recycling Plant.
 Similarly, the area of the District within the service area of the South Orange County Wastewater Authority (SOCWA) is subject to SOCWA's discharge regulations as adopted by the District, and the area discharging to the Chiquita System of Santa Margarita Water District (SMWD), the Portola Hills area, is subject to SMWD's discharge regulations as adopted by the District.
 In each case where dischargers are subject to the discharge regulations of two agencies, it is the responsibility of the discharger to meet the discharge requirements of both agencies.